Regulations Governing Anti-Money Laundering and Countering the Financing of Terrorism for the Third-Party Payment Enterprises

 Article 5

-A third-party payment enterprise shall establish internal control and audit systems based on their ML/TF risks and business scale, and the systems shall include the following:
+A third-party payment enterprise shall establish internal control and audit systems based on its ML/TF risks and business scale, and the content of the system shall include the following matters:

 1. Operations and control procedures of anti-money laundering and countering the financing of terrorism (AML/CFT).